shfischer/WKLIFE-FAQ/README.md

 </summary>

 There is no need to annually update life-history parameters.
 If new growth parameters are available and these are substantially different and more reliable from previous estimates, these new ones should be used to update the advice rule.
 To ensure consistency in the calculation, derived values such as the reference length $L_{F=M}$ should also be updated and the respective mean catch length should be compared to this new reference length.
-In general, growth parameters and derived metrics, such as the reference length and $F_{proxy,MSY}$, should be periodically re-evaluated, e.g. every 3-5 years, following a similar schedule to benchmarks for Category 1 data-rich stocks, but kept constant in-between unless there is compelling new evidence for a change.
+In general, growth parameters and derived metrics, such as the reference length $L_{F=M}$ and $F_{proxy, MSY}$, should be periodically re-evaluated, e.g. every 3-5 years, following a similar schedule to benchmarks for Category 1 data-rich stocks, but kept constant in-between unless there is compelling new evidence for a change.

 *Question source: WGDEEP for WKLIFE XII 2023*